BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 - Decision Risk Analysis
 - Strategic Advisory Reports
-- Custom Intelligence Models
+- Custom Intelligence Model Development

 ---

 ## Contact

 For collaboration, research, or consulting inquiries:

-📩 Email: *[Add your email here]*
+📩 Email: **bumbamazumdar2017@gmail.com**

 ---

 ## License

-**Proprietary License**
+**Proprietary License (Source-Available)**

 This project is protected under a custom proprietary license.

-- Non-commercial use is allowed for research and educational purposes only
+- Non-commercial use is permitted for research and educational purposes only
 - Commercial use, resale, or redistribution is strictly prohibited
 - The author retains full and exclusive commercial rights